neuralmagic/sparseml/docs/source/recipes.md

 The rest of the SparseML system is coded to parse the recipe files into a native format for the desired framework and apply the modifications to the model and training pipeline.

+In a recipe, modifiers must be written in a list that includes "modifiers" in its name.

-The easiest ways to get or create optimization recipes are by either using the pre-configured recipes in [SparseZoo](https://github.com/neuralmagic/sparsezoo) or using [Sparsify's](https://github.com/neuralmagic/sparsify) autoML style creation.
+The easiest ways to get or create recipes are by either using the pre-configured recipes in [SparseZoo](https://github.com/neuralmagic/sparsezoo) or using [Sparsify's](https://github.com/neuralmagic/sparsify) automatic creation.

-However, power users may be inclined to create their own recipes by hand to enable more fine grained control or to add in custom modifiers.
+However, power users may be inclined to create their own recipes by hand to enable more fine-grained control or to add in custom modifiers.

 A sample recipe for pruning a model generally looks like the following:
 ```yaml